WaylandGod/fbla-2018/README.md

 | Storage | 80 MB available space    |

 ### Installation
 Click [here](https://github.com/bveeramani/fbla-2018/releases/download/v1.0.1/flightless-x64.zip) to download the most recent release of Flightless.
-Unzip the folder titled **flightless-x64** and click the shortcut titled **Flightless** to start the game.
+Unzip the folder titled **flightless-x64** and open the shortcut titled **Flightless** to start the game.

 ### Documentation
-Click [here](https://github.com/bveeramani/fbla-2018/releases/download/v1.0.1/flightless-x64.zip) to download the most recent release of Flightless.
-Unzip the folder titled **flightless-x64** and click the shortcut titled **Scripting Reference** to open the documentation.
+Download the most recent release and open the shortcut titled **Scripting Reference** to open the documentation.

-The documentation can also be [viewed online](https://rawgit.com/bveeramani/fbla-2018/master/Documentation/html/annotated.html).
+The documentation can also be viewed online [here](https://rawgit.com/bveeramani/fbla-2018/master/Documentation/html/annotated.html).